-The space of Riemannian metrics is a fundamental object in the study of many other spaces of mappings such as groups of (volume preserving) diffeomorphisms and spaces of immersions.
-The reason is that Sobolev metrics on these spaces involve Laplacians, which depend on the foot point only via pull-back metrics.
-Thus, it is not surprising that our results indeed form the basis for new well-posedness results on these spaces; see \cite{bauer2019fractional}.
+In their pioneering work \cite{EM1970} Ebin and Marsden studied the incompressible Euler equation of fluid dynamics by viewing it in Arnold's geometric picture \cite{Arnold1966} as a geodesic equation on a group of diffeomorphisms.
+This led to a proof of local well-posedness, which has subsequently been adapted to a variety of other settings, including the Camassa--Holm \cite{camassa1993integrable,kouranbaeva1999camassa}, Constantin--Lax--Majda \cite{constantin1985simple,escher2012geometry,bauer2016geometric} and EPDiff equations~\cite{holm2005momentum}, as well as several Riemannian structures on spaces of immersions which appear in the context of shape analysis \cite{michor2007overview,Bauer2011b}.

+The Ebin--Marsden approach requires an extension of the geodesic spray to a smooth vector field on appropriate Sobolev completions of sufficiently high order.
+This allows one to view the geodesic equation as a flow equation with respect to a smooth vector field, an ODE, and therefore one obtains local existence and uniqueness using the theorem of Picard--Lindel\"of.
+The main difficulty in this approach is to show that all involved operators extend smoothly to the corresponding Sobolev completions.
+These operators typically depend on the foot point only via the pull-back metric.
+For this reason, the space of Riemannian metrics is the fundamental object for proving these results.

+The results of this article are the basis for establishing these smoothness properties for a wide class of operators and spaces (including fractional Sobolev metrics on diffeomorphisms, immersions, or densities) and have already led to new well-posedness results; see the follow-up article \cite{bauer2020fractional}.
+We want to emphasize that these results are relatively easy to prove for differential operators~\cite{EM1970,misiolek2010fredholm}, but highly non-trivial beyond this class, e.g., for pseudo differential operators; see~\cite{escher2014right,bauer2015local,bauer2020well}.
 In all of these settings, the generalization from integer to fractional order metrics allows a more fine-grained look at the relation between analytic and geometric properties of Riemannian mapping spaces and their geodesic equations, following e.g.~\cite{ebin2006singularities, misiolek2010fredholm, bauer2018vanishing}.